dougm1966/dock-it-live/README.md

 - Upload left/right sponsor logos
 - Upload 3 slideshow sponsor logos

+### How image storage works (simple)
+- **Automatic:** Image storage is created automatically the first time you upload an image.
+There’s nothing to install or set up.
+- **Stored on this computer:** Images are saved locally in the OBS Browser Source storage for this scoreboard.
+- **Stays after restarts:** Images typically remain even after restarting OBS or rebooting your PC.
+- **Not synced:** If you move to a different computer, you’ll need to upload the images again.
+- **Reusable:** Once an image is stored, it can be reused in other ad slots (this is the goal of the new image picker).

 ### 🚨 Note about image limits (current behavior)
 PCPLScoreBoard stores images in **IndexedDB** by default (binary storage) for much higher capacity.
 If IndexedDB isn’t available in your OBS Browser Source environment, it automatically falls back to **legacy `localStorage`** image storage (smaller limit). 📈🎯